Lille Strandstræde 10: 18th century

-The property was in the late 17th century part of a larger property.
+The property was formerly part of a larger property.
 This property was listed as No. 27 in St. Ann's East Quarter (Sankt Annæ Øster Kvarter) in Copenhagen's first cadastre of 1689 and was at that time owned by admiral Marcus Rodsten.
 It was later divided into what is now Lille Strandstræde 10 and Lille Strandstræde 12.
-The property now known as Lille Strandstræde 10 was listed as No. 102 in the new cadastre of 1756 and was then owned by naval officer Diderich de Thurah.
+The property now known as Lille Strandstræde 10 belonged to one major Stevens in 1731.
+The property was listed as No. 102 in the new cadastre of 1756 and was then owned by naval officer Diderich de Thurah.

 The property was owned by Andreas Bodenhoff by 1787.

 19th century

 At the time of the 1801 census, No. 102 was home to two households.
 William Jons, a merchant (grosserer), resided in the building with his wife Elisabeth Jons, their two children (aged 22 and 23), a caretaker and a maid.
 Edvard Witts, a man with means, resided in the building with his wife Anette Witts, their two children (aged 16 and 22), a caretaker and a nine-year-old boy.

 The property was listed in the new cadastre of 1806 as No. 70 in St. Ann's East Quarter.
-It wa owned by the estate owner Ole Tønder Lange (1749-1814) at that time.
+It was owned by the estate owner Ole Tønder Lange (1749-1814) at that time.
+Lange had owned the estates Bratskov and Oxholm in Jutland.
+He later sold Bratskov and bought Kastrupgård on Amager.